TsingPig/VRExplorer/Artifacts/Bug_Report.md

 # Bug Report

 We found two bugs in [GatienVilain/EscapeGameVR: Virtual reality Escape Game on Unity (github.com)](https://github.com/GatienVilain/EscapeGameVR) and have reported it to the developers (not confirm yet).
+And we had detected the confirmed functional bug in UnityCityView.

-## Functional Bug (tool-reported)
+## Functional Bugs

+### EscapeGameVR

 After placing three colored blocks and instantiating the bow, triggering the `ArrowControler.cs`'s `ReleaseArrow()` method causes an exception:

 > UnityEngine.*Unassigned Reference Exception*:  The variable arrowSpawnPoint of ArrowControler has not been assigned.